Audit logs

 This guide shows you how to use the Omni audit log.

-Enabling the audit log
+Enabling the audit log for self-hosted Omni

 By default, the audit log is disabled.
 To enable it, you need to specify the --audit-log-dir <dir> when starting the Omni server.